This page tells landlords what the local housing allowance rates are and how they can be paid.

 The maximum rate is 4 bedrooms

-Family A - a couple with one child would get the 2 bedroom rate
+A couple with one child would get the 2 bedroom rate

-Family E - a couple with girls age 17 and 14 and boy age 9would get the 4 bedroom rate
+A couple with girls age 17 and 14 and boy age 9 would get the 4 bedroom rate

-Single tenants aged between 25 and 34 who have been homeless at any time for more than 3 months and who live in self contained accommodation may be able to get the 1 bedroom rate – tenants who think that this may apply to them should contact us.
+Single people aged between 25 and 34 who have been homeless at any time for more than 3 months and who live in self contained accommodation may be able to get the 1 bedroom rate.

 Single care leavers under 22 and people who are severely disabled will get the 1 bedroom self contained rate, regardless of the type of accommodation occupied.